 Because of FFmpeg's license and legal considerations, we cannot provide the FFmpeg library with our product, but you are able to download it on your own.
 Please read the FFmpeg's legal page at https://ffmpeg.org/legal.html.

-On this page, select one of the windows EXE files (for example: “Windows from gian.dev”)
+On this page, select one of the Windows EXE files (for example: “Windows builds from gyan.dev”)

-After extraction, you should see a folder with the same name as the archive.
-Inside you should see the "bin" folder with ffmpeg.exe.
-If you don't see it, Microsoft Windows or your file archiver probably created a second folder with the same name as the archive.
+After extracting, you should see a folder with the same name as the archive.
+Inside, you should see the "bin" folder with the “ffmpeg.exe” file inside.
+If you don't see it, the file archiver probably created a second folder with the same name as the archive.

 Copy or remember the path of the "bin" folder.

-In the screenshot above there is a "Storyboard settings" located inside the red square, which is shown after successful installation.
+In the above screenshot, there is a "Storyboard settings" inside the red square, which will be displayed after successful installation.

-The first screenshot is generated at the start of the video.
+The first image of the storyboard is generated at the start of the video file.

 The default setting generates 12 screenshots per video, and the following options are available: